Tuesday, July 23, 2013

 Ashlee: Sure, I'm 19 years old, really into film and television producing, and just like to go hiking and relax.

-Monika: Why did you decide to share your transition details on YouTube?
+Monika: What motivated you to share your transition journey on YouTube?

 Ashlee: I've been living full time as the woman I am for just over a year now.
 I've been taking hormones for a few months longer than that.
 I'm really in a comfortable place right now, and am just living life.
+I've learned to embrace my femininity and express myself more authentically.

 Ashlee: I am, I'm very happy.
 It's helped me to feel and look more like the woman I am.
 I'm very lucky to have been born with pretty feminine features already, but the hormones have definitely helped.
+I've noticed positive changes in my skin, body shape, and overall confidence.
+Each little change has made a significant difference in how I see myself.

-Monika: Could you describe your childhood?
-When did you feel for the first time that you should not be a boy or man?
+Monika: Can you share a bit about your childhood?
+At what point did you first realize that you didn’t identify as a boy or man?

 Ashlee: There wasn't really a specific time or revelation, but I've basically known in some way my whole life.
 I started researching what I was feeling when I was 11 or 12.
 And when I was 17 I fully accepted that this is who I am, and 18 when I came out.
 There had been moments where I've really felt like a girl, and then I think I would try and hide that, for fear of what my parents might think.